 Look Out for Others:

-- Keep an eye on isolated, elderly or ill people to make sure they are able to keep cool
+- Keep an eye on any isolated people that you know to make sure they are able to keep cool

 - Be alert and call a doctor or 111, the NHS Non-emergency service, if someone is unwell or when further help is needed